To Access Friday’s Program – bit.ly/HACKLIVE

 A hackathon is a social event that brings together technical and other interested people who have the skills and organisational capacity to create innovative solutions to a proposed problem within time constraints.

 No. Participants MUST register as individuals for the hackathon.
-Participants will be formed into groups of 3 to 6 individuals and work as a team throughout the hackathon.
-You will be able to select your own teammates, so if you have a group you want to work with, just make sure everyone is registered.
+Participants will be formed into groups and will work as a team throughout the hackathon.
 We encourage students to work collaboratively in cross-discipline teams and will give students time to get to know one another and form their teams.

 Contact The Warren Centre at (02) 9351 3752 or email us at: email@example.com